datachainlab/hyperledger-hip/HIPs/yui.md

 # Dependent Projects
 The design and specification of communication protocol used in YUI is derived from **Inter Blockchain Communication Protocol (IBC)** by Cosmos foundation.

 Specifically, ICS(Interchain Standards) specifies desired properties and interfaces of modules consisting IBC.
-Communication modules for YUI are designed and implemented to be compliant with IBC Core and Relayer.
+Communication and verification modules for YUI are designed and implemented to be compliant with IBC Core and Relayer.

 Also, YUI is dependent on the releases made by other DLT platforms.
 YUI currently supports:
 * **Hyperledger Fabric**